SnapLib/npm-fs/README.md

 ## Differences between existing and virtual elements

-There are 2 main differences between existing and virtual elements:
+There are 2 key differences between existing and virtual elements:

 1. Existing file system elements require a path to a pre-existing file or directory that's already been saved/written to disk.
 Attempting to create